Time Tracking Best Practices & Tips According to Experts

 Use the right tool

-Ideally, you’ll want to invest in a tool that can do everything from project schedule, task management, and time tracking.
+Ideally, you’ll want to invest in a tool that can do everything from project scheduling to task management, and time tracking.

 Your team members have probably developed their own time tracking habits.
 A flexible software solution can ease the burden of manually entering data into a spreadsheet.